 – Buffy the Vampire Slayer

-Believing in yourself is important because it can motivate you to keep trying even in the face of adversity.
-It can give you a confidence boost when the going seems tough and encourage you to keep going.
-Self-belief is fundamental to a happy, successful life.
+Self-belief is also vital because it can motivate you to keep trying even in the face of adversity.
+It can boost confidence when life becomes challenging and encourage you to keep going.
+If you genuinely believe you can overcome any obstacles, you will persevere and emerge stronger and better.

 How Can I Always Believe in Myself?